 Surgery is indicated for patients in whom medical treatment has failed.

-Surgery is preferred treatment for glossopharyngeal neuralgia secondary to local infection, elongated styloid process, ossified elongated styloid ligament and intra-or extracranial tumors.
+Surgery is the preferred treatment for glossopharyngeal neuralgia secondary to local infection, elongated styloid process, ossified elongated styloid ligament, and intra-or extracranial tumors.

 It is also called Jannetta’s procedure.